oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    Follow the below steps for the source database provisioned using steps not mentioned in this livelab.

-   Execute below statement using database connection already established in step 1.
+   Execute below statement using source database connection already established in step 1.

    **show parameter spfile**.